 Mary moved to the Cleveland area in 1953.
 She helped to negotiate a rental program allowing elderly first-generation Japanese to live together at Euclid Villa Apartments and hosted regular parties for senior citizens at her home.

-As president in 1973 of the Japanese American Citizens League Mary helped to initiate scholarship programs for college-bound seniors, and helpt start an annual holiday fair of Japanese crafts in
+As president in 1973 of the Japanese American Citizens League Mary helped to initiate scholarship programs for college-bound seniors, and helped start an annual holiday fair of Japanese crafts in EUCLID.

 Mary Hata married William Sadataki in 1953 and had a son, William Jr. Mary, a Methodist, is buried in Northfield Macedonia Cemetery in Northfield.